MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 <s>:star:**Recommendation:**  your feedback is very important for us, let us know if you have a need to get settlements faster.</s>

-### 8.3.
-Gross Settlements
+### <s>8.3.
+Gross Settlements</s>

-Currently we are sending you gross settlements (full amount of the payments) and later we were issueing you with an invoice for service fees.
-After NWL we will change how we are doing settlements and you will receive net value settlement where all necessary fees are already deducted.
+<s>Currently we are sending you gross settlements (full amount of the payments) and later we were issueing you with an invoice for service fees.
+After NWL we will change how we are doing settlements and you will receive net value settlement where all necessary fees are already deducted. </s>

 ## **9. Other**